todds-encoder/todds/README.md

 ## Building

-Compiling todds requires a recent C++ compiler version, the [Intel® Implicit SPMD Program Compiler](https://github.com/ispc/ispc) and [CMake](https://cmake.org/).
+todds uses CMake presets and a [vcpkg](https://github.com/microsoft/vcpkg) submodule to retrieve its dependencies and compile.
+Compiling also requires the [Intel® Implicit SPMD Program Compiler](https://github.com/ispc/ispc).
+For more details, check the [wiki](https://github.com/joseasoler/todds/wiki).

+### Compiling without vcpkg

+To compile todds without vcpkg, all of its dependencies must be available as development libraries.
+Check the dependencies section for details.

 ### Dependencies

-To compile todds, the following dependencies must be available as development libraries.
-All dependencies are available through [vcpkg](https://github.com/microsoft/vcpkg).
+All of the following dependencies are available through vcpkg.

 * [Boost.Filesystem](https://www.boost.org/doc/libs/master/libs/filesystem/doc/index.htm)
 * [Boost.NoWide](https://www.boost.org/doc/libs/master/libs/nowide/doc/html/index.html)